Information for organizations developing or renovating affordable housing.

 In support of climate action and environmental initiatives, small single-unit buildings are required to reduce energy consumption as well, through one of several systems:

-- EnerGuide, a product of NRCan, is a simple rating system for a home based on the number of gigajoules of energy it will consume each year.
+- EnerGuide, a product of NRCan (Natural Resources Canada), is a simple rating system for a home based on the number of gigajoules of energy it will consume each year.
 The lower the number, the better — aim for 75 GJ or less.

 - R-2000 is a rating system developed by the Canadian government over 30 years ago.
 The newest version (2012) requires significant energy use reduction beyond what’s required by code.
 Like LEED, there are requirements for indoor air quality and waste savings.
 Like Passive House, there are requirements for energy intensity and air tightness.
 This standard involves a licensed R-2000 builder, maximum energy intensity, whole house ventilation, an environmental pick list (similar to LEED), water conservation and independent inspections upon construction completion.

-- LEED for Homes, as described above, is a rating system that can be used for single-family dwellings in addition to multi-unit residential buildings.
+- LEED for Homes Checklist , as described above, is a rating system that can be used for single-family dwellings in addition to multi-unit residential buildings.
 Similar point categories to other LEED products include design, site, water, energy, materials, indoor air quality and education.
 The same cheat sheet as in the LEED section above can be used for LEED for Homes.

 Energy standards & sustainability

-Plans and legislation are in place to implement the Province of British Columbia's climate change strategy.
+Plans and legislation are in place to implement the British Columbia's climate change strategy.

-- Reduce the province’s greenhouse gas emissions by 33 per cent by 2020 from current levels
+- Reduce the province’s greenhouse gas emissions by 80 per cent by 2050 below 2007 levels;

-- Implement a public-sector green building plan using capital investments to finance the design and retrofit of government facilities to improve their energy efficiency and long-term sustainability
+- Implement a public-sector green building plan using capital investments to finance the design and retrofit of government facilities to improve their energy efficiency and long-term sustainability; and

 BC Housing has been carbon neutral since 2010, as required by the provincial climate action legislation – the Greenhouse Gas Reduction Targets Act and the Carbon Neutral Government Regulation.
 As required by this legislation, BC Housing has been working towards reduction of our greenhouse gas emissions.